Clever/images/README.md

 We create language-specific Docker images from the `base` image.
 These images are intended to build and test your code.

+NOTE: on the Mac, run docker without sudo.

 Base Image

 ```sh